iamtheyammer/gam-cros-win-wrapper/README.md

 5. Done!

 #### What can the Alpha build do that the beta can't yet?
+- **Handle a brand new interface**: we've changed the look and feel a bit for some awesome speed upgrades!
 - Preferences
 - Bulk import and bulk modifications (from CSV)
 - Search for a device with a Google Admin query string